- Reference Number: HEY-579/2018

 Admission to hospital is necessary for women with very severe symptoms such as excessive weight loss (more than 5% of body weight), muscle wasting, dehydration, dizziness and palpitations, those with abnormal test results, and women who do not respond to outpatient treatment.
 We will perform additional blood and urine tests, sometimes as often as daily.
 Hospital treatment involves replacing lost body fluid through an intravenous drip and injecting medicines directly into your muscles.

 Anti-sickness medication in pregnancy

 Due to complex regulations, most medications are not licensed for use in pregnancy.
 This is mainly due to a lack of clinical trials amongst pregnant women.
 Prescribing of medications in pregnancy always follows a careful assessment, which weighs the risks against the benefits.
 Medication with the best safety and effectiveness record over time is usually chosen as first line treatment.
-The benefits of treating Hyperemesis outweigh the potential risks of treatment.
+The benefits of treating hyperemesis gravidarum outweigh the potential risks of treatment.

 If it is appropriate you will have an ultrasound scan.
 This is to make sure the pregnancy is progressing well and to check in case of multiple pregnancies.

 What can I do to help myself at home?

 Try to follow a diet that is light, frequent and high in carbohydrates but low in fat, protein and spices, as this will be easier for you to digest.
 Eat only when you are hungry.
 Drink plenty of water and non acidic fruit juices to keep hydrated.